 Despite the hand-written “no fee to you”, the fact is that statement showed in months 4, 5, and 6 fees were taken from the investment principal that added up to 6% commission.
-The “advice” motive was looking obvious; and her lie about fees was a fraud.
-The CD that had been shown for comparison had very little incentive for the adviser.
+The “advice” motive was now obvious; and her lie about fees was a fraud.
+The CD that had been shown for comparison had very little incentive for the adviser, though that would have better met Kelly’s need for safety.
 That’s called conflict of interest.
-And the basis for the recommendation was either the commission or advisor ignorance or both.
+And the basis for the recommendation was either the commission or adviser ignorance or both.
 Neither one serves client interests.

 The Truth is Less Believable than Fiction

 I made a couple calls to reputable attorneys.
-They agreed the chance of winning was good; however, the claim amount involved meant they couldn’t take the engagement in good faith because their fees would eat up the lion share of the losses.
-In fact, he explained to me that banks look at settlements of less than $50,000 as their “fraud free” zone because when people realize the legal cost, they realize it isn’t worth the fight.
+They agreed the chance of winning was good; however, the claim amount involved meant they couldn’t take the engagement in good faith because their fees would consume all or most of the losses.
+In fact, he explained to me that banks look at settlements of less than $50,000 as their “fraud free” zone because when people realize the legal cost, they realize even if they “win” because more money is lost in the fight.

 No. One doesn’t need a lawyer to file an arbitration case with FINRA.
 However, it’s a process that’s outside of my normal activity.
 Yet I was so incensed by the sliminess of this whole process that I was prepared to do it.
 When I perused FINRA’s website for the forms and the instructions on how to file arbitration, I found a link to consumer awareness tips.
 There I found a list of resources to help consumers who believed they have been cheated.
 In this list was a university legal department that offered its services at no cost.

-I discussed the case with the professor and former securities attorney who supervises the law students and he told me what they do.
+I discussed the case with the professor and former securities attorney who supervises the law students.
+He outlined the process and what to expect.
 I supplied them with all the facts and history they needed.
-In fact, they had won a case with the same Municipal Bond UIT!
-The put together a robust presentation of the facts and submitted it to FINRA for arbitration.
+As we later discovered they had in fact won a prior case with the same Municipal Bond UIT!
+They put together an impressive presentation of the facts and submitted it to FINRA for arbitration.
 Within three weeks, the bank said they would be willing to bypass arbitration and mediate at 85% of what we can had asked for.

 What Change Did We Make?